zaibyte/zbuf/extent/v1/README.md

 2. Wait-free Searching
 3. Online Scaling

-For a server with 8T/disk * 4disk, it will cost up to 16GB for index (with 16KB grain, and each file's size is 16KB).
+For a server with 8T/disk * 4disk, it will cost up to 16GB for index (with 16KB grain, and each file's size is 16KB), which means 0.5GB/TB.

-Which means 0.5GB/TB.

 ###I/O